Integra Resources (CVE:ITR) Trading Up 16.5% – What’s Next?

-Separately, Raymond James boosted their target price on shares of Integra Resources from C$3.25 to C$3.75 in a research note on Friday, April 4th.
+Separately, Raymond James boosted their price objective on shares of Integra Resources from C$3.25 to C$3.75 in a report on Friday, April 4th.

 Integra Resources Trading Up 16.5 %

-In other Integra Resources news, Director George Salamis acquired 24,500 shares of the company’s stock in a transaction dated Friday, January 24th.
-The stock was bought at an average price of C$1.40 per share, with a total value of C$34,282.85.
-Over the last quarter, insiders purchased 45,000 shares of company stock valued at $61,033.
-Insiders own 17.78% of the company’s stock.
+In other Integra Resources news, Director George Salamis purchased 24,500 shares of the stock in a transaction that occurred on Friday, January 24th.
+The stock was bought at an average cost of C$1.40 per share, with a total value of C$34,282.85.
+In the last quarter, insiders have bought 45,000 shares of company stock worth $61,033.
+Company insiders own 17.78% of the company’s stock.

 About Integra Resources